custom-start-page/customstart.page/readme.md

 You can check the `./Dockerfile` for better information about running this application.

+1. Configure your hosts file to look something like this:
+    ```
+    127.0.0.1 customstart.local
+    127.0.0.1 minimum-viable-startpage.customstart.local
+    ```
+- Edit the `server/config.json` file to have the domain name you chose in the hosts file
-1. Run `npm start` in the base directory
+- Run `npm start` in the base directory
+- Navigate to the domain you chose in the hosts file

 ## Releasing/building